8 Hidden Health Hazards of Independence Day

 Take poolside precautions

 Swimming is a cool way to stay active in the summer, but you should take some precautions, especially with young ones around.
-There were roughly 3,960 annual unintentional drowning deaths in the US between 2005 and 2019 and significantly more drowning-related injuries.
+Each year, about 4,000 people die of drowning in the United States, according to the CDC.
 Young children are especially at risk of water-related accidents.
-Three children drown in the U.S each day, and it’s the leading cause of injury death for children ages 1 to 14.
+It’s the leading cause of death for children ages 1 to 4, and the second biggest cause of death for children ages 5 to 14.

 Borunda stresses the importance of keeping children in sight anytime you're around water.
 At home, self-latching four-sided fences that surround the pool area and separate it from the yard are the safest bet—they can reduce a child’s risk of drowning by 83 percent.
 Floatation devices, like life vests, can help prevent drowning, but even then, you should never leave a child unattended.
 Parents and supervisors of young children should remain within reach at all times and free from other distractions, like cell phones, since drowning can happen quickly and quietly.